 If your soil is a heavy clay type you may enjoy more success growing your crop in a container or carrot grow bag.
 Short rooted varieties best suit container gardens.
 Gardeners with overly rocky soil may also benefit from growing short rooted varieties.

-To prepare the soil till down at least 12 inches.
+To prepare the soil till down at least 12 inches deep.
 Make sure that there are no stones, rocks or other objects in the soil.
 You must also need to break up any clumps of soil that you discover.

 Before sowing or planting make sure that you properly prepare the soil.
 Digging over the soil to break up compacted clumps of earth and remove rocks will enable the carrot to grow a long, straight healthy root.